Elijah-Ugoh/Parkinsons-Diseases-Genetics/4_quality_control.md

 module load R/4.3.2
 R < ../../../../HAPMAP_files/PCA_in_R.R --no-save
 ```

-NB: As expected, the MPBC cohort clustered around the population with European ancestry.

 Finally, on acestry filtering, we keep the samples that cluster with Europeans in the HAPMAP data and make genotype binary files from those.